ioannis-n-melas/Oddbox-ml-task/README.md

 *This histogram shows the distribution of actual box order values in the test set for the 4-week horizon, serving as a reference to evaluate the realism of the model's prediction distribution.*

+## Future Work

+- Analyze box composition: Investigate the ingredients of each box to understand if similarities in composition influence customer choices or switching patterns.
+For example, do customers switch between boxes that share common ingredients or have similar sizes?
+- Individual subscriber data: Incorporate data on individual subscriber behavior to model how users transition between different box types.
+This could reveal patterns related to preferences, seasonality, or responses to promotions, leading to more accurate and personalized forecasts.

 ## Dependencies

 - pandas